WebGoat/WebGoat/platformQuickStarts/GCP/GKE-Docker/README.md

 To be Successfull with this Quickstart

-1. You have a Google Cloud Platform account (trial works too) and have enough priveleges to create Compute Engine and Container Engine Resources
+1. You have a Google Cloud Platform account and have enough access rights to create Compute Engine and Container Engine Resources
 2. You know how to `git clone`
 3. You have access to the gcloud SDK